-The student must be able to communicate effectively, efficiently and sensitively with patients and their families, peers, staff, instructors and other members of the health care team.
+The student must be able to communicate effectively, efficiently, and sensitively with patients and their families, peers, staff, instructors, and other members of the health care team.
 The student must be able to demonstrate established communication skills using traditional and alternative means.

 Examples of required communications skills include:

-- Relating effectively and sensitively to patients, conveying compassion and empathy - Perceiving verbal and non-verbal communication such as sadness, worry, agitation and lack of comprehension from patients - Eliciting information from patients and observing changes in mood and activity - Communicating quickly, effectively and efficiently in oral and written English with patients and other members of the health care team - Reading and legibly recording observations, test results and management plans accurately - Completing assignments, patient records and correspondence accurately and in a timely manner
+- Relating effectively and sensitively to patients, conveying compassion and empathy - Perceiving verbal and non-verbal communication such as sadness, worry, agitation, and lack of comprehension from patients - Eliciting information from patients and observing changes in mood and activity - Communicating quickly, effectively and efficiently in English in person and in writing with patients and other members of the health care team - Reading and recording observations, test results and management plans accurately, in addition to completing assignments, patient records, and correspondence accurately and in a timely manner.